gordonbanderson/silverstripe-elastica/docs/en/Indexing.md

 ```
 ###Document
 The location needs to be added to the document in the format required for a geo_point.
 The set()
-method of document is used to alter or add extra fields prior to indexing.
+method of \Elastica\Document is used to alter or add extra fields prior to indexing.
 ```php
 public function updateElasticsearchDocument(\Elastica\Document $document) {
 	$coors = array('lat' => $this->owner->Lat, 'lon' => $this->owner->Lon);